govau/content-guide/_accessibility-inclusivity/wcag.md

 ### Think about user needs

 Accessibility must go beyond the technical requirements.
 For content to be accessible it must consider all users’ needs at every stage of development.

 In addition to conforming with the relevant WCAG criteria be sure to undertake your own user research to further understand user needs.

 ### WCAG 2.0 requirements

-Each WCAG 2.0 criteria below is linked to the relevant section on the [How to meet WCAG 2.0 website](https://www.w3.org/WAI/WCAG20/quickref/){:rel="external"}.
+Each WCAG 2.0 criteria below is linked to the relevant section of [How to meet WCAG 2.0](https://www.w3.org/WAI/WCAG20/quickref/){:rel="external"}.

 #### Images
 Only include images on a page if they meet a real user need.
 See [Images and alt text](#images-and-alt-text) for assistance.